Learning how to get rid of thrips quickly can be the difference between scrapping your plants and salvaging your garden.

 How To Prevent Thrips

-Once they are there, you'll have to be more invasive with your methods for eradicating them.
-But, if you do a good job with prevention, you'll never have to use any sort of sprays.
+Once they are there, you'll have to be more invasive with your methods for killing them.
+But, if you do a good job with the prevention, you'll never have to use any sort of sprays.

 Here are some of the easiest methods for preventing thrips on your plants in the first place.

 The first step in preventing thrips is to avoid attracting them to the garden in the first place.
 To do this, clean up any plant debris along with any grass and weeds from around the garden area.